 - Practice retelling the story using words such as: In the beginning, next, then, after that, in the end.

 - Read Fiction and Nonfiction texts on www.Razkids.com

-- Students are to read good fit books 20-30 minutes daily minimum of 4-5 times a week.
+- Students are to read good fit books 20 minutes or more daily minimum of 4-5 times a week.

 - “To Help Your Child Become a Better Reader” nonfiction and fiction questions are provided in each student’s Everyday Folder for parents to use while practicing reading with their child.
 Ask 5-6 questions daily.